Ferruccio Busoni

 Ferdinando Busoni (1834–1909)

-Apparently, Busoni really resonated with that quote and took it very seriously,
+Apparently, Busoni deeply resonated with that quote,

 Please share your thoughts about Busoni and any other thing musically, artistically, that you find to be of interest.